-- (i) The department conducts an Annual IT festival, 'REVOLUTION - IT' having various IT related competitions and activities. - (ii) The department's association The Andrean IT Club organizes current developments in the field beyond the curriculum.
+- (i) The department conducts an Annual IT festival, 'REVOLUTION IT' having various IT related competitions and activities. - (ii) The department's association The Andrean IT Club organizes IT knowledge oriented activities that will help students in touch with current developments in the field beyond the curriculum.